volt-software/Ichor/docs/02-CMakeOptions.md

 ## ICHOR_USE_SYSTEM_MIMALLOC

 If `ICHOR_USE_MIMALLOC` is turned ON, this option can be used to use the system installed mimalloc instead of the Ichor provided one.

+## ICHOR_MUSL

+This option results in statically linking libgcc and libstdc++ as well as turning off some glibc-specific pthread usages.

+## ICHOR_AARCH64

+Control flow protection is not available on Aarch64, enable this to allow (cross-)compiling for that architecture.